peterszerzo/scaling-tricks-for-geo/README.md

 ``#injectCollections()`` would then return join statistics such as how many collection items could be injected, if there were several that could have been injected into the same GeoJSON feature, and so on (feature not yet implemented in the test project).
 Join options, back up keys and join strictness could then be refined based on the feedback from any previous attempt, even to a certain degree of automation.
 This workflow is sketched out in comments for now, and I welcome further ideas and code contribution to finish it up.

-#### Sync and Async GeoJSON in the Same App
+### Sync and Async GeoJSON in the Same App

 The above implementations for the US states visualization and the map pins one look a bit different.
 The latter is synchronous and yields ``richGeoJSON`` immediately, while the former may keep a spinner icon waiting through a two-second server lag before it retrieves the shape data and carries on with the rendering.
 I am not very happy keeping these different implementations in mind, adding rendering logic in different places, one roaming free and the other buried inside an ajax callback.
 I settled with writing asynchronous(-looking) code whether I needed it or not, as follows:

-	var rgj = new stg.RichGeoJSON();
+	var richGeoJson = new stg.RichGeoJSON();
-	// set callback to execute when object is ready rgj.onReady(function() {
+	// set callback to execute when object is ready richGeoJson.onReady(function() {
 		// call rendering module with rich data
 	});
-	// construct rgj here, whether through build-from-lat-long or ajax-fetch-and-inject
+	// construct richGeoJson here, whether through build-from-lat-long or ajax-fetch-and-inject
 	// onReady called automatically when things are ready.

-The ``rgj`` instance will remember to execute its ``onReady`` method after either a build or an inject is complete, at which point we have all we need to send our logic-packed shapes over to rendering.
+The ``richGeoJson`` instance will remember to execute its ``onReady`` method after either a build or an inject is complete, at which point we have all we need to send our logic-packed shapes over to rendering.
 I found this code to be more readable and uniform, making my app behave the same for whatever data that rolled in.
 In the end, I managed to share a fair amount of code between rendering ready-available latitude-longitude points or shape files.
 Rendering

-### On View Rendering: Conventional, Interactive, Data-Driven
+## The View Side

 The data- and model-related implementations above centered around polymorphism, and view-related ones did the same.
 From my very first experiences tinkering with d3 code, I had a hard time keeping my code clean, and generally felt sceptical that most d3 code examples available online, with all their nesting and lack of high-level clarity, could scale (in saying so, I do not mean to imply that these insightful pieces of code failed at their intended purpose).